 There are a couple of things that really makes HDHomeRun a standout device.
-The ability to watch OTA channels on tablets and smartphones is a really nice convenience.
+The ability to watch OTA channels on tablets and smartphones is a great convenience.

-SiliconDust, makers of HDHomeRun, simply have a better way to watch live TV on a tablets or iPhone compared to the WinTV-dualHD.
+SiliconDust, makers of HDHomeRun, simply have a better way to watch live TV on tablets or a smartphone compared to the WinTV-dualHD.
 HDHomeRun has its own dedicated app for TV viewing, and Plex as a second option.
 The HDHomeRun app is available for Android and iOS tablets, smartphones, Amazon Fire TV and Android TV streaming devices.

-The entry-level HDHomeRun Connect Duo is a dual-band tuner that costs about $20 more than the WinTV-dualHD.
+The entry-level HDHomeRun Flex Duo is a dual-band tuner that costs about $30 more than the WinTV-dualHD.

 Unlike the Hauppauge tuner, HDHomeRun tuners need to be hardwired to your WiFi router so it can wirelessly broadcast the live OTA feed across your home network.